Dmitry16/aws-transactions/README.md

 Top-level design overview:

-When get request hits the "get-transactions" end-point a set of carrencies rates from the api.exchangeratesapi.io is fetched then random transactions are generated and finally are posted to the 'process-transactions' end-point.
+When get request hits the "get-transactions" end-point a set of currencies rates from the api.exchangeratesapi.io is fetched then random transactions are generated and finally are posted to the 'process-transactions' end-point.
 When server recieves a post request it processes the data converting transactions to different shape.

 AWS end-points: